nicholas-rh/o3de-rpm/README.md

 O3DE RPM
 -
-This is a (work-in-progress) project with the aim of working towards an O3DE RPM package which is able to be included in the official Fedora/RHEL/etc. repositories.
+This is a (work-in-progress) project developed as part of my internship with the aim of working towards an O3DE RPM package which is able to be included in the official Fedora/RHEL/etc. repositories.
 It targets the O3DE 23.05 release.

 Builds are currently hosted at https://copr.fedorainfracloud.org/coprs/nfrizzel/o3de/